datacommonsorg/data/scripts/eurostat/regional_statistics_by_nuts/README.md

 1. [About the Dataset](#about-the-dataset)
 1. [About the Imports](#about-the-imports)

-## About the Dataset
+## About the Datasets

-EuroStat Regional Statistics reports demographic data these geo levels:
+EuroStat Regional Statistics reports demographic data at these geo levels:

 - Countries
 - NUTS1